cloudgy/Gaussian_Blur_Accelerator/README.md

 ## Future Work

 I really wish that we were able to buffer images using a RAM macro like we had originally planned.
 I continuously encountered some error either with the macro initialization, or with the buffering process.
-I eventually gave up to focus on getting the core cuntionality working.
+I eventually gave up to focus on getting the core funtionality working.

 I would have liked to exploit the separability of the Gaussian kernel - we could have reduced the average number of multiplication operations per pixel from 9 to only 6, ultimately increasing out performance by 30%.